SpaceX launches 4 astronauts for NASA after private flight

 “Those of us who rode the Saturn V into space are a little bit jaded about the smaller rockets," Schmitt said after the SpaceX liftoff.
 “But still, it really was something and on board was a geologist ...
 I hope it will stand her in good stead for being part of one of the Artemis crews that go to the moon."

 Like Watkins, NASA astronaut and test pilot Bob Hines is making his first spaceflight.
-It's the second visit for the European Space Agency's lone female astronaut, Samantha Cristoforetti, a former Italian Air Force fighter pilot, and Lindgren, a physician.
+It's the second visit for Lindgren, a physician, and the European Space Agency’s lone female astronaut, Samantha Cristoforetti, a former Italian Air Force fighter pilot.

+Cristoforetti turned 45 on Tuesday, “so she really celebrates and is very happy with a big smile in the capsule,” said the European Space Agency's director general, Josef Aschbacher.
+“She's really a role model and she's doing an enormously fabulous job on doing exactly that.”

 The just-completed private flight was NASA's first dip into space tourism after years of opposition.
 The space agency said the three people who paid $55 million each to visit the space station blended in while doing experiments and educational outreach.
 They were accompanied by a former NASA astronaut employed by Houston-based Axiom Space, which arranged the flight.